Kubler-Ross Stages of Dying and Subsequent Models of Grief

 Wolfelt's Companioning Approach to Grieving

 Wolfelt's companioning approach views grief as a natural extension of the ability to give and receive love.
-As such, grief is not something to avoid but should be fully experienced and even embraced in the path to healing.
-The grieving person must feel their grief and learn to incorporate it into their ongoing lives.
+As such, grief is not something to avoid but should be fully experienced and even embraced on the path to healing.
+The grieving person must feel their grief and learn to incorporate it into their lives.
 A person supporting the bereaved serves as a witness and companion alongside the bereaved as they walk through their grief journey.
 Wolfelt states, "Companioning is about going to the wilderness of the soul with another human being; it is not about thinking you are responsible for finding the way out."[9][10][9]

 Neimeyer's Narrative and Constructivist Model

 Neimeyer views grieving as a process of meaning-making.
 He acknowledges that people co-construct their understanding of reality through a narrative of their own life stories, influenced by their beliefs and world views.
-He describes "six key realities influenced by death."
-In these six realities, he acknowledges that significant loss can validate or invalidate a person's framework and beliefs in life.
+He describes "6 key realities influenced by death."
+In these 6 realities, he acknowledges that significant loss can validate or invalidate a person's framework and beliefs in life.
 It may require developing a new framework to heal and incorporate the loss into their worldview.
 Grief is simultaneously universal and unique, so the therapy for the bereaved must be tailored to each client's individual needs.
 The process of griefing is inherently an active rather than passive period, filled with decision-making and reconstruction both practically and existentially.

-Emotions during the grieving period are useful and can serve as guides in the process of reconstructing a sense of balance and meaning in life after the disruption caused by significant loss.
-Reconstructing an identity after a significant loss is an inherently social process, as the new identity is in part defined in relation to their community and social norms.
-And finally, adapting to loss involves finding a way to incorporate the loss into a new identity and self-narrative, giving the loss a sense of meaning, and making sense of the changes.
-This can enable not only survival after a loss but eventual thriving.[9][11]
+Emotions during the grieving period are useful and can serve as guides in reconstructing a sense of balance and meaning in life after the disruption caused by significant loss.
+Reconstructing an identity after a significant loss is an inherently social process, as the new identity is partly defined in relation to their community and social norms.
+And finally, adapting to loss involves finding a way to incorporate the loss into a new identity and self-narrative, giving the loss a sense of meaning and making sense of the changes.
+This can enable not only survival after a loss but eventually thriving.[9][11]
+Therapists using the narrative and constructivist model may have patients re-tell the story of their loss with visual aids, exploring the thoughts and feelings accompanying it.
+They may also suggest writing goodbye to the deceased or exploring their feelings through metaphors.

 Clinical Significance

 The transition in care, from attempting to heal the patient to caring for them near death, can be difficult for everyone involved.
 Healthcare providers sometimes feel as if "their job is done" as they can no longer heal the patient and "drop out" of the patient's care.
-This can lead patients, and their loved ones, to feel they are being abandoned as they near death.
+This can lead patients and their loved ones to feel they are being abandoned as they near death.
 They often wish for guidance on the complex changes that the patient is going through emotionally and physically.
 Actions that are a normal part of the dying process, such as anger and refusing visitors, can leave loved ones confused and upset.
 Understanding the stages of grief allows providers to give support and guidance during the dying process.
 The explanations provided by medical caregivers hold particular importance for patients and family members as they seek to understand and subsequently make sense of terminal illness.
-These key moments of communication and connection can be pivotal in the process of making sense of and healing from significant loss.[12][13]
+These key moments of communication and connection can be pivotal in making sense of and healing from significant loss.[12][13]
 Facility with the grieving process is also imperative for the healing and resiliency of medical caregivers as they navigate through grief alongside their patients.[14]

 Enhancing Healthcare Team Outcomes